mohitpai/journey-optimizer.en/help/using/email/get-started-email-style.md

 ---
 solution: Journey Optimizer
 product: journey optimizer
-title: Design emails
+title: Get started with email style
-description: Learn how to adjust your email content style
+description: Discover the different ways you can adjust your email content style
 feature: Overview
 topic: Content Management
 role: User
 level: Intermediate
 ---
-# Get started with email content style {#get-started-email-style}
+# Get started with email style {#get-started-email-style}

 Once you started creating your email content in [!DNL Journey Optimizer], you can adjust a number of styling parameters and attributes from the Email Designer settings pane.